- 1 FATCA India Compliance for Investments in India

 Fixed Deposit Accounts

-This is probably the most common type of unreported income in our streamlined cases involving Indian nationals.
 Those owning “fixed deposit” or savings accounts in India usually have an NRE or NRO account which is available for non-residents of India.
 Fixed deposit accounts are similar to CDs in the US.
-Such accounts may be held at any number of Indian banks such as:

 Public Provident Funds (PPF) and Employee Provident Funds (EPF)

-An Employee Provident Fund (EPF) is similar to a PPF, but it’s more like a 401(k) or IRA in the US.
-An EPF is a fund to which both a salaried employee the and employer may contribute a portion (12%) of the salary as a tax-deferred investment (tax-deferred in India).
+An Employee Provident Fund (EPF) is a fund to which both a salaried employee the and employer may contribute a portion (12%) of the salary as a tax-deferred investment (tax-deferred in India).

-Fact: The only types of employee pensions that can grow tax-free are those that are recognized under Section 401(k) of the Internal Revenue Code.
-Any income earned in a EPF is reported on the US tax return, regardless of whether there has been a withdrawal.
+The only types of employee pensions that can grow tax-free are those that are recognized under Section 401(k) of the Internal Revenue Code.
+A foreign employer sponsored deferred compensation plan is usually “non-qualified” and falls under the provisions of IRC 402(b).
+Income may be taxable.

 Any interest, dividends, or capital gains from foreign mutual funds are taxable in the US.
 Additionally, they are likely also to be subject to the PFIC rules.